tillieferguson/Musivity/README.md

 ## Next Steps

-The UI is mostly implemented, the next major step is using real music (we used royalty-free music from [Ben Sounds](bensounds.com), implementing the machine learning backend to curate the ultimate listening experience.
+The UI is mostly implemented, the next major step is using real music (we used royalty-free music from [Ben Sounds](bensounds.com)), implementing the machine learning backend to curate the ultimate listening experience.

 ## License

-*This repository includes a [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html) statement.
+This repository includes a [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html) statement.